-French Market Restaurant has the Sally coffin cake, as well as the mini pumpkin cheesecake.
+French Market Restaurant had the Sally coffin cake in 2016, as well as the mini pumpkin cheesecake.
 Being slightly over the pumpkin craze at this point, I opted for a banana cheesecake instead, that looks pretty much identical to the pumpkin one.
 Milana loved the coffin cake and said it was one of her favorite treats at Disneyland.
 This year, the oogie boogie cupcake replaced the coffin cake.
 When you cut into it, there is green cake inside and it’s decorated with gummy worms.

 Candy corn cotton candy can be found in carts all over the park, chances are you will see them everywhere.